 How to claim

-You should use one of the following forms to claim your expenses:
+You should use one of the following forms to claim your fees and/or expenses:

-Your claims form should be submitted at the same time as your completed External Examiners' report form.
-Claims should include details of the date and purpose of any visit(s).
+You should submit your claim for fees at the same time as you submit your completed External Examiners' report form.
+Expense claims should include details of the date and purpose of any visit(s).

 The claim form should be sent to your School Administrative Contact at the University of Birmingham, Edgbaston, Birmingham, B15 2TT.
 If you don't know the name of your School Administrative Contact you can find out by emailing firstname.lastname@example.org.

 Fees and expenses are normally paid directly into personal bank accounts, details of which should be provided on your claim form.
 We will only pay your fees once we have received your report.

 If you do not receive payment within 4 weeks of making a claim, please contact your School Administrative Contact in the first instance.

 If the problem is still unresolved, you can contact the Registry (Policy) at email@example.com.

 Travel expenses may be claimed against receipted expenditure as follows:

 Examiners may claim actual expenditure on standard rail fares or other public transport, from their home to the University.
 There is a frequent, direct, train service from Birmingham New Street Railway Station to the University.